soltrinox/rift/rift-engine/rift/agents/README.md

 4. At the end of your file, call `launcher` with your agent class and parameters dataclass.

 ## Running Your Own Agent
 Use the `launcher` method defined in `cli_agent.py`.
 See `smol.py` for a reference implementation at the bottom of the file.
 Make sure the [Rift VSCode extension](../../../editors/rift-vscode/README.md) is installed and activated as well.
+Ensure that any other Rift server processes have been killed (this will no longer be necessary after we resolve [this issue](https://www.github.com/morph-labs/rift/issues/62).)
 Once configured, just run this from the VSCode terminal:

 ```python
 # defined in ./my_agent.py